 There can be many different elements to a virtual data room so to accurately compare vendors, it’s important to compare what will actually be included when reviewing quotations.

 - Outside access: How secure are your documents from the outside world?
 How secure is the login process?
-Is the system updated frequently to guard against external attack?
+Is the system updated frequently to guard against external attacks?

 - Document control: Can you control who has access to each document in your virtual data room?
 Can you keep specific documentation hidden from all but specific users?